raphaacosta/pass-in-mobile/README.md

  - Install the dependencies by: `$ npm install`.
  - If you want to run into your physical phone, then install Expo app into it.
  - Run `$ npx expo start` wait for the browser open, scan the QRCode with Expo app.
- - On the odther hand, if you wnat to run into a simulator, click on `run on IOS simulator` or `run on Android simulator`.
+ - On the other hand, if you want to run into a simulator, click on `run on IOS simulator` or `run on Android simulator`.

 # 📌 Techs